 Each transaction consists of a sequence of operations.
 An operation can be a read or write access of a shared resource R or some arbitrary computation.
 A value written by a transaction T takes effect for other transactions only after Tcommits.
 A transaction either successfully finishes with a commit after executing all operations and acquiring all modified (written) resources or unsuccessfully with an abort anytime.
 A resource can be acquired either once it is used for the first time or at latest at commit time.
 A resource can be read in parallel by arbitrarily many transactions.
-A read of transaction A of resource R is visible, if another transaction B accessing R after A is able to detect that A has already read R. We assume that conflicts that all reads are visible.
-In fact, we prove in [15] that systems with invisible readers can be very slow.
+A read of transaction A of resource R is visible, if another transaction B accessing R after A is able to detect that A has already read R. If B is unaware of A, the system consists of invisible readers.
 To perform a write, a resource must be acquired exclusively.
 Only one transaction at a time can hold a resource exclusively.
-This leads to the following types of conflicts: (i) Read-Write: A transaction B tries to write to a resource that is read by another transaction A. (ii) Write-Write: A transaction tries to write to a resource that is already held exclusively (written) by another transaction, (iii) Write-Read: A transaction tries to read a resource that is already held exclusively (write) by another transaction.
+This leads to the following types of conflicts: (i) Read-Write: A transaction B tries to write to a resource that is read by another transaction A. In case of invisible reads the system can detect the conflict at earliest when A tries to commit.
+However, in case B committed beforehand, A is forced to abort and no contention manager is called in this case. (ii) Write-Write: A transaction tries to write to a resource that is already held exclusively (written) by another transaction, (iii) Write-Read: A transaction tries to read a resource that is already held exclusively (write) by another transaction.
 A contention manager comes into play if a conflict occurs and decides how to resolve the conflict.
 It can make a transaction wait (arbitrarily long), or abort, or assist the other transaction.
 We do not explicitly consider the third option.
 Helping requires that a transaction can be parallelized effectively itself, such that multiple processors can execute the same transaction in parallel with low coordination costs.
 In general, it is difficult to split a transaction into subtasks that can be executed in parallel.
 Consequently, state of the art systems do not employ helping.
 If a transaction gets aborted due to a conflict, it restores the values of all modified resources, frees its resources and restarts from scratch with its first operation.
 A transaction can request different resources in different executions or change the requested resource while waiting for another transaction.